MondayMorningHaskell/haskellings/CONTRIBUTING.md

 ### Unit Tested

 Most exercises that involve function implementations should be unit-tested.
-These *do not* need a module declaration at the top (it will be `Main`).
+These *do not* need a module declaration at the top (it will be `Main`, which is the case by default).
 Instead you should include the following imports:

 ```haskell
 import Test.Tasty
 import Test.Tasty.HUnit
 ```

 Then at the bottom you should write a `main` function that will run a series of test cases using the Tasty-HUnit library.
 These should exercise the functions the user filled in.
 You don't need to create different test groups for each function, and you don't need to go overboard with test cases.
-Usually 2-5 cases is enough.
+Usually 2-5 cases per function is enough.
 Here is an example:

 ```haskell
 main :: IO ()